Cutting lemma and Zarankiewicz's problem in distal structures: Introduction

-Combining the two parts, it follows that either $E$ contains a product of two infinite definable sets, or the upper bound on the number of edges in part (1) holds for all finite sets $P,Q$ with some fixed constant $c =c (E)$.
+Combining the two parts, it follows that either $E$ contains a product of two infinite definable sets, or the upper bound on the number of edges in part (1) holds for all finite sets $P,Q$ with some fixed constant $\alpha =\alpha (\theta)$.

-The special case with $d = 2 $ can be naturally viewed as a generalization of the classical Szemer\'edi-Trotter theorem for $o$-minimal structures. \begin{cor} Let $\CM$ be an $o$-minimal expansion of a real closed field.
-Then for every definable relation $E(x,y) \subseteq M^2 \times M^2$ there is a constant $c$ and some formulas $\varphi(x,v), \psi(y,w)$ depending only on $E$ such that exactly one of the following occurs:
+The special case with $d = 2 $ can be naturally viewed as a generalization of the classical Szemer\'edi-Trotter theorem for o-minimal structures. \begin{cor} Let $\CM$ be an o-minimal expansion of a real closed field.
+Then for every $\theta$-definable relation $E(x,y) \subseteq M^2 \times M^2$ there is a constant $\alpha \in \mathbb{R}$ and some formulas $\varphi(x,v), \psi(y,w)$, depending only on $\theta$, such that exactly one of the following occurs:

 \begin{enumerate} \item For any finite $P \subseteq M^2, Q \subseteq M^2$, $|P|=m, |Q| = n$ we have \item there are some parameters $b \in M^v, c \in M^w$ such that both $\varphi(M,b)$ and $ \psi(M,c)$ are infinite and $\varphi(M,b) \times \psi(M,c) \subseteq E$. \end{enumerate}